jaggzh/sandbox-world/README.md

 # sandbox-world

+Copyright 2025, jaggz.h {who is at} gmail.com.
+(But see LICENSE which is currently GPL).

+## WARNING: This is the very first *untested* version.

 A simple, secure, and flexible way to run Python (or other) projects in a sandboxed Docker environment, using overlays and path mappings to keep your host system clean and safe.

 ## Features